jasongebhart/BaseballLineupCreator/README.md

 Optional
 1.  dugout.xml
 2.  positions.xml
-3.  baseball.config.json: This File contains a description of alf fileding location
+3.  baseball.config.json: This file contains a description of all of fielding locations.
+The value is used to weight the alogrythm.
+Frequency is not used at this time.
 ```json
    {
         "Name":  "Pitcher",